Luxmusik/sandbox-virtualappliance/readme.md

 New Sandbox versions will be shipped as new packaged zip files, just like the original installation.
 An upgrade can be completed by stopping the running appliance and overwriting the installation directory with the new files.

-By default the persistent data like Git repositories and the application database are stored in the data/ directory inside the installation directory, for ease of upgrading later it is recommended to move this data directory to outside of the installation directory.
-This can be configured in the appliance config file, by default under the conf/ directory.
+By default the persistent data like Git repositories and the application database are stored in the ```./data/``` directory inside the installation directory.
+When upgrading, it is recommended to move this data directory to outside of the installation directory if you haven't already.
+This can be configured in the ```server.properties``` file found under the ```<your_base_install_path/conf``` path

 5. Sandbox API
 --------------------------------------------------